-Figure 8-7.
+Figure 8-6.
 Modifying a Variable in a List View

 You can then type in a new value for the variable using a format suitable for the variable.
-For variables of enumerated types, you can type in an enumeration identifier or its underlying integer value.
+For variables of enumerated types, you can type in an enumeration identifier, select an enumeration identifier from the combo list (small arrow at right of editing arrow), or type its underlying integer value.
 Similarly, for character variables, you can type in a character surrounded in single quotes or provide an integer value.